 - Some people with coeliac disease have dermatitis herpetiformis.

-- Some people with dermatitis herpetiformis have a close relation with dermatitis herpetiformis or coeliac disease.
+- Some people with dermatitis herpetiformis have a close relative with dermatitis herpetiformis or coeliac disease.

 - Dermatitis herpetiformis and coeliac disease can be associated with similar gene mutations.